pilleatus/orientdb-tutorial-distributed-database/gitbook/database_configuration.md

 Now you can also start the other two servers `eu` and the `china`.
 Just open a new terminal and change the container-name in the command from `usa` to `eu` and at the third server to `china`.
 When the container is started, you also have to enter a root password again and set the node name accordingly to the container name.

 ### Dealing with containers
-With the run command you should have started three containers now.
+With the run command you should have created and started three containers now.
 And you can go ahead with setting up eclipse.
-If you will stop/start/restart

-next time you can start the server with
+If you will stop, start or restart a container you can use the following commands (here container usa).

+    docker stop usa                 #start container usa
-    docker start usa
+    docker start usa                #stop container usa
+    docker restart usa              #restart container usa

 some other useful docker commands:

     docker ps                               #list all running containers
+    docker images                           #list all images
     docker stop $(docker ps -a -q)          #stop all containers

-cleaning up everything:
+cleaning up:

-    docker rm $(docker ps -a -q)            #remova all containers docker images                           #list all images
+    docker rm usa                               #remove container usa
-    docker rmi <id>                         #remove image by id docker rmi $(docker images -q)          #remove all images
+    docker rmi nickname/customer_example:1.0    #remove correlated image

-    docker volume rm $(docker volume ls -q) #remove all volumes
+    docker rm $(docker ps -a -q)                #remove all containers docker rmi $(docker images -q)              #remove all images docker volume rm $(docker volume ls -q)     #remove all volumes